mathiasverraes/playingwithprojections-haskell/README.md

-# Playing with Projections - Haskell
+# Playing with Projections - Haskell version

+Read all about it here first:

 [playingwithprojections.github.io](https://playingwithprojections.github.io/)

 ## Running it